mtkwebdev/MK_TEST_Alum_inati_/README.md

 #### Note:
 - Having looked at the package.json and finding that Vue is set to "vue": "^2.5.2", means that we are using Vue 2, and therefore we will continue using the Vue options data API to modify and build components.
 * `More information found at https://v2.vuejs.org/v2/api/?redirect=true#Options-Data`
-- I did not upgrade Vue 2 to Vue 3, because this was not requested in the spec, and in a working envrionment, this may disrupt other users and or production code.
+- I did not upgrade Vue 2 to Vue 3, because this was not requested in the spec, and in a working environment, this may disrupt other users and or production code.

+- Apologies for the second git commit on MASTER containing all the project files, additional to the changes I made.
+I was using VS code to push changes to Github, and for some reason, the initial commit did not push all the files though.
+All subsequent pushes were made through Atlassian sourcetree.

 ## Optimisations and comments:
 #### App.vue